SixArm/tmux-conf/README.markdown

 You can read the file to see what it does, and edit your own copy as you like.

+Two important items for a beginner to know:

-A notable item is changing the tmux prefix key from C-b to C-q.
+  * We change the tmux prefix key from "C-b" to "C-a".

+  * We change the installation location from `~/.tmux.conf` to `~/config/tmux/tmux.conf`.

 To install: